EffectConnect/MarketplacesPluginPS17/Readme.md

 Use this plugin to connect your Prestashop 1.7 webshop with EffectConnect Marketplaces.
 For more information about EffectConnect, go to the [EffectConnect website](https://www.effectconnect.com "EffectConnect Website").

+**Important: before installing this plugin please contact the EffectConnect sales department via +31(0)852088432 and/or sales@effectconnect.com so we can provide you with a new EffectConnect account.**

 ## Install module

 1. Download the latest release [effectconnect_marketplaces_x_x_x.zip](https://github.com/EffectConnect/MarketplacesPluginPrestashop/releases/ "Plugin ZIP") of the plugin.